fralau/mkdocs-macros-plugin/webdoc/docs/index.md

     Need a function to display some repetitive markdown, or environment information?

-    If you are are Python programmer, go ahead and  **[create your own macros and filters in Python!](../python)**
+    If you are Python programmer, go ahead and  **[create your own macros and filters in Python!](../python)**

     It's actually much, much easier than writing